-You can’t very well have a board with no members, so first off, head into the Board Members page.
+You can’t very well have a board with no members, so first off, head to the Board Members page.
 At this point, you’ll see that you have no members.
 Even you.
 Fix that by hitting the Add Me to the Board button.
-(You can always remove yourself in your User profile.)
+(You can always remove yourself from your User profile.)

 You become a board member immediately.
 Now you can RSVP to meetings, be put on committees, whatever.
 Or you can do none of that.
 Basically, you just have access to the full range of board-member functions within the plugin.

 From this screen, go ahead and hit the Add New User button at the top.
 What’s cool about the Nonprofit Board Management plugin is that they use the default WordPress users as a base and add new fields and roles for you.
 Adding a new member is as easy as adding a new member.
 If you have an email for them, you’re good to go.